Roohee13/Javascript-Blockchain/README.md

-# SmashingCoin: A Simple Cryptocurrency Blockchain in Node.js
+# Cryptocurrency Blockchain in Node.js
-About
+About:
 This repository contains a simple implementation of a cryptocurrency blockchain in Node.js, as described in the tutorial on Smashing Magazine.

-Getting Started
-To follow this tutorial, you'll need to have the following:

 Node.js installed on your machine
-A basic understanding of JavaScript and Node.js Blockchain Overview
+A basic understanding of JavaScript and Node.js

+Blockchain Overview:
 The blockchain technology is receiving a lot of attention because of its ability to enhance security in trustless environments, enforce decentralization, and make processes efficient.

-SmashingCoin
-In this tutorial, we'll build a simple cryptocurrency blockchain in Node.js, which we'll call SmashingCoin.

-CryptoBlock Class
+CryptoBlock Class:

 Here is the code for the CryptoBlock class:

 javascript